Josh-BOD/TJ_tool/README.md

 - The CSV only references existing Creative IDs
 - Tool does NOT upload creative files (images/videos)

-### 4. Session Persistence
+### 4. Session Management

-After first login, the session is saved.
-You won't need to login again unless:
-- Session expires (~24 hours)
-- You run `rm -rf data/session/`
+Sessions are automatically deleted after each run for security.
+This means:
+- ✅ Fresh login each time (more secure)
+- ✅ No stale session issues
+- ✅ Consistent behavior across runs

 ---